 Providers of food security indicators should incorporate chokepoints in their analyses.
-For example, food security assessments produced by the FAO, the World Bank, the Famine Early Warning Systems Network (FEWSNET), the Economist Intelligence Unit and Maplecroft should factor in chokepoint risk.
+For example, food security assessments produced by the FAO, the World Bank, the Famine Early Warning Systems Network (FEWS NET), the Economist Intelligence Unit and Maplecroft should take account of chokepoint risk.